DarkDragons/Hidden-Powers/docs/index.md

 ## Acknowledgments

-* Thank you [Loremaster](https://www.youtube.com/channel/UC3n-lKS-MYlunVtErgzSFZg) for making amazing tutorials!
+* A special thanks to [Loremaster](https://www.youtube.com/channel/UC3n-lKS-MYlunVtErgzSFZg) for making such amazing tutorials!
+* Thank you to all the amazing people on the Minecraft Forge Forums